s6hib/detect-ai-faces/README.md

 # AI Face Detection Project

-This project showcases my custom-built deep learning model that classifies images as either real human faces or AI-generated faces.
-I developed this model using transfer learning with ResNet-50 as a foundation, then extensively customized and trained it to achieve exceptional accuracy in distinguishing between real and artificial images.
+This project showcases a custom-built deep learning model that classifies images as either real human faces or AI-generated faces.
+I developed this model using transfer learning with [ResNet-50](https://blog.roboflow.com/what-is-resnet-50/) as a foundation, then extensively customized and trained it to achieve exceptional accuracy in distinguishing between real and artificial images.

 ## Data Source